alvinwan/neural-backed-decision-trees/README.md

 TODO: python setup.py develop + instructions for adding new datasets, new models, etc.

-## Architecture
+## Models

 As a sample, we've included copies of all the above bash scripts but for ResNet18.
-Simply add new model names or new dataset names to these bash scripts to test our method with more models or datasets.
+You can replace ResNet18 with your favorite network: You can use any [`torchvision`](https://pytorch.org/docs/stable/torchvision/models.html) model or any [`pytorchcv`](https://github.com/osmr/imgclsmob/tree/master/pytorch) model, as we directly support both model zoos.

 ```bash
 bash scripts/generate_hierarchies_induced_resnet.sh  # this will train the network on the provided datasets if no checkpoints are found